 We integrate garden and cooking activities into the regular classroom curriculum to support the development and education of the whole child.
 We aim to teach students to grow, cook and eat fresh food while celebrating the cultures and experiences of our students and our city.

-We offer a series of workshops aimed towards teachers and garden educators with existing school garden programs.
-At each workshop, participants will learn about specific gardening techniques, link the skills to classroom lessons, and have an opportunity to share best practices and network with fellow teachers.
-Our next workshop is on Tuesday, May 9th, 2017.
-For more information about our teacher workshop series or to add your name to our mailing list, please e-mail firstname.lastname@example.org.
+Our Teacher Trainings are workshops tailored for teachers and garden educators with existing school garden programs to teach participants about specific gardening techniques, link the skills to classroom lessons, and have an opportunity to share best practices and network with fellow teachers.

-At our Flagship Schools, Garden Educators are actively involved in teaching weekly garden-based and cooking lessons, facilitating community events and maintaining the onsite raised-bed gardens.
+At our four Flagship Schools, Garden Educators are actively involved in teaching weekly garden-based and cooking lessons, facilitating community events and maintaining the onsite raised-bed gardens.
 Our ongoing work with Flagship Schools serves as a foundation for curriculum and program development for all our school garden work in Pittsburgh.
-We use and share these Flagship School best practices and curriculum with our Learning Garden Program, through our workshops, and with other interested educators, parents and community members free of charge on our School Garden website.